bunnyc1986/blog/source/_posts/hello-world.md

 ---
 I have been planning to start a blog for a very long time (about 2 years).
 The first option is to use well known Wordpress, but I am not a PHP expert, and I don't want to setup a database somewhere.
 Then I start to think about building a blog engine in Node.js with Express, then project paused mostly because I am lazy and could not focus on the blog project. :P

-Untill recently, I start to work on a hardward project and found many trick is interesting to be shared.
+Until recently, I start to work on a hardware project and found many trick is interesting to be shared.
 I finally get this blog started and registered a new domain for it.
 So, this time I am serious about it.
 I will share my discovery through the project and daily work.
 And also, I might put on some interesting personal story too. :)

 So today, my first post is about how was this blog setup.